tbenthompson/tbenthompson_site/content/post/reasons_for_research_scientists.md

 ## What is a senior individual contributor or staff engineer?

-If we look at the tech sector, in contrast to the more traditional managerial career path, senior individual contributor (IC) career paths have been developed over the last few decades.
+If we look at the tech sector, in contrast to the more traditional people management career path, senior individual contributor (IC) career paths have been developed over the last few decades.
 These IC career paths allow people to grow their influence and responsibilities and income while remaining mostly in a hands-on technical role.
-The most common role of a senior software engineering IC is that of the "tech lead", guiding the technical decision making and execution of a team.
+Many senior software engineer ICs are in a purely technical execution role.
+However, if someone advances to a "staff" engineer position, the most common role is that of the "tech lead", guiding the technical decision making and execution of a team.
 Other paths might involve prototyping and architecting a critical new system or diving in and solving an emergency problem.
 For more details on this kind of career, take a look at [the Staff Engineer book](https://staffeng.com/book).

 ## Why is academia based on a graduate student workforce?

 I'm not an expert on the history, but as I understand it, the graduate student workforce of academia exists the way it does because of the rapid growth of scientific effort in the US in the 1940s and 1950s.
 The demand for scientists dramatically outstripped the supply of trained scientists, so we built a workforce based on untrained and partially trained scientists.
 Unfortunately, that system became entrenched and we haven't changed the basic structure since then.